The Killer Earthquake of 1990

 On A Positive Note

-Today, July 16, 2014 we commemorate the 24th year anniversary of the earthquake, but we do not commemorate the devastation nor the horror that it left in the hearts of those who experienced it first hand, but rather we commemorate the heroism of everyone as every little act to help contributed to the recovery of the people who experienced it and the City as a whole.
-Today, let us all work towards using our knowledge, talents, skills and technology to mitigate if not avert these kinds of disasters.
+Today, we commemorate the anniversary of the earthquake, but we do not remember the devastation nor the horror that it left in the hearts of those who experienced it first hand, but rather we commemorate the heroism of everyone as every little action to help contribute to the recovery of the people who experienced it and the City as a whole.
+Today, let us all work towards using our knowledge, talents, skills, and technology to mitigate if not avert these kinds of disasters.